-The Red Marly Limetsone outcrops in different provinces of the Tuscany region and mainly in the area of Florence (Greve), Pistoia (Munsummano), Grosseto (Montieri).
+The Red Marly Limestone outcrops in different provinces of the Tuscany region and mainly in the area of Florence (Greve), Pistoia (Munsummano), Grosseto (Montieri).

-The material comes from the Scaglia Toscana Formation, part of the Tuscan Nappe Unit.
+The material comes from the Scaglia Toscana Formation which is part of the Tuscan Nappe Unit.
 The age ranges between the Low Cretaceous and the Paleogene.
 The formation consists of several members, including that of the “Marne del Sugame”, from which the lithotype historically used, comes.
-These latter are marly limestones showing a variable color, from dark red to gray-green.
-The thickness is difficult to be evaluated; in the less disturbed sequences the thickness is in the range between 20-30 meters and 80-100 meters.
+This rock consists of marly limestone showing a variable colour, from dark red to gray-green.
+The thickness is difficult to be evaluated; in the less disturbed sequences the thickness is in the range 20-30 meters and 80-100 meters.

 The composition is mainly calcitic and clayey; iron oxides are also present.

 The Red Marly Limestone displays a dark red color; it is a low-porosity, compact and polishable rock.
 Thin calcitic veins are common.